Kkaminsk86/Kkaminsk86/README.md

 ### Hi there 👋

-- 🌱 Currently I'm still focusing on learning about blockchain security with DefiHackLabs.
+- 🌱 Currently I'm still focusing on learning about blockchain security with the help of DefiHackLabs.
 - :monocle_face: Currently I'm experimenting with writing PoCs with the use of Foundry framework.